-Aggarwal and Cai [1] present an excellent overview of human motion analysis.
+Aggarwal and Cai (Aggarwal and Cai, 1999) present an excellent overview of human motion analysis.
 Of the appearance based methods, template matching has increasingly gained attention.
-Bobick and Davis [3] use Motion Energy Images (MEI) and Motion History Images (MHI) to recognize many types of aerobics exercises.
+Bobick and Davis (Bobick and Davis, 2001) use Motion Energy Images (MEI) and Motion History Images (MHI) to recognize many types of aerobics exercises.
 While their method is efficient, their work assumes that the actor is well segmented from the background and centred in the image.

-Schuldt [4] proposed a method for recognizing complex motion patterns based on local space-time features in video and demonstrated such features can give good classification performance.
+Schuldt (Schuldt et al., 2004) proposed a method for recognizing complex motion patterns based on local space-time features in video and demonstrated such features can give good classification performance.
 They construct video representations in terms of local space-time features and integrate such representations with SVM classification schemes for recognition.
+The presented results of action recognition justify the proposed method and demonstrate its advantage compared to other relative approaches for action recognition.

-Ke [5] studies the use of volumetric features as an alternative to the local descriptor approaches for event detection in video sequences.
+Ke (Ke et al., 2005) studies the use of volumetric features as an alternative to the local descriptor approaches for event detection in video sequences.
 They generalize the notion of 2D box features to 3D spatio-temporal volumetric features.
 They construct a real-time event detector for each action of interest by learning a cascade of filters based on volumetric features that efficiently scans video sequences in space and time.
-This event detector recognizes actions that are traditionally problematic for interest point methods such as smooth motions where insufficient space-time interest points are available.
+This event detector recognizes actions that are traditionally problematic for interest point methods such as smooth motions where insufficient spacetime interest points are available.
 Their experiments demonstrate that the technique accurately detects actions on real-world sequences and is robust to changes in viewpoint, scale and action speed.

-Weinland [6] introduces Motion History Volumes (MHV) as a free-viewpoint representation for human actions in the case of multiple calibrated, and backgroundsubtracted, video cameras.
+Weinland (Weinland et al., 2005) introduces Motion History Volumes (MHV) as a free-viewpoint representation for human actions in the case of multiple calibrated, and background-subtracted, video cameras.
+They present algorithms for computing, aligning and comparing MHVs of different actions performed by different people in a variety of viewpoints.